macaba/Nuts/README.md

 <a name="mosfetleakage"/>
 ## MOSFET Idss leakage with 0V gate at 21°C

-Using Keithley 617 electrometer, with +/-100V DAC output, to sweep the drain pin of MOSFETs from 0.1V to maxV, gate pin and source pin shorted together (and wired into electrometer input).
+Using Keithley 617 electrometer, with +/-100V DAC output, to sweep the drain pin of MOSFETs from 0.1V to maxV, gate pin and source pin shorted together and wired into electrometer input.
 FOM is (10V/(datasheet RDS at 10V))/(leakage at 10V) to provide a quick comparison point.

 ![Leakage](images/MOSFET%20leakage.png)
 <a name="opa140cmrr"/>